 These are only a few key insights and there are many more to explore.
 Recognizing them would be essential for our further engagement.
 Civil society can use such key insights and lessons learned from Covid-19 to embrace new opportunities and overcome challenges such as hunger, poverty, social injustice, and climate change.
 This would help us create a more equitable and just world.
 This could be our momentum.
 We can either be the creator of the future we would like to see, or we can reject any responsibility and hope that things will be like they have been before.
 The choice is ours.

 About the author:

-Dirk Reber is committed to the civil society sector more than 25 years.
+Dirk Reber is committed to the civil society sector for more than 25 years.
 With his passion, positive energy, optimism, and autonomy, he likes to see people grow and find their true meaning of values.
-His international experience in different leadership positions throughout Asia and Africa qualifies him as facilitator, trainer and coach: preferably with you in one of the CSA courses, otherwise as an outdoor trainer.
-Dirks center is his family and nature.
-He facilitates with full engagement the the following courses: Leadership in Civil Society, as well as Organisational Development, Leadership and Team Management, Fundraising for Civil Society and Increase your Awareness.
+His international experience in different leadership positions throughout Asia and Africa qualifies him as facilitator, trainer, and coach: preferably with you in one of the CSA courses, otherwise as an outdoor trainer.
+Dirks's center is his family and nature.
+He facilitates with full engagement the following courses: Leadership in Civil Society, as well as Organisational Development, Leadership and Team Management, Fundraising for Civil Society, and Increase your Awareness.